OwenBernstein/OwenBernstein.github.io/_posts/2020-10-11-Advertising.md

 ## Advertisement Spending

-In every presidential election from 2000 to 2004 both parties spent large sums of money on advertising.
-This spending varied drastically by state and time, giving some clue that **campaigns strategically invest in advertisements.** Research from Alan Gerber and Gregory Huber confirms this prediction and gives evidence that **political advertising can in fact have a persuasive effect on voters.** Knowing this, I will explore how much campaigns have been spending
+In every presidential election from 2000 to 2012 both parties spent large sums of money on advertising.
+This spending varied drastically by state and time, giving some clue that **campaigns strategically invest in advertisements.** Research from Alan Gerber and Gregory Huber confirms this prediction and gives evidence that **political advertising can in fact have a persuasive effect on voters.** Knowing this, I will explore how much money campaigns have been spending on advertising and when this spending has historically occurred.

 ![picture](../images/advertising spending_time.png)

 From these graphs it is clear that campaigns tend to spend more as the election gets closer. **Spending in October appears to be significantly higher than earlier months.** This could be explained by a belief that voter's who see advertisements closer to the election are more likely to be persuaded by the advertisement.
-To answer the question of whether advertisement spending can be used to predict election results, and when advertisements are most effective, I will create **a model incorporating polling and advertisement spending to predict state level vote shares.**
+To answer the question of advertisement spending's effectiveness as a predictive model, and when advertisements are most efficient, I will create **a model incorporating polling and advertisement spending to predict state level vote shares.**

 ![picture](../images/ad_models_gt.png)